Previous Topic

 Examples:

-will print the quoted message followed by '0D (carriage return) and '0A (line feed).
+This example will configure the default serial port, then print the quoted message followed by '0D (carriage return) and '0A (line feed).
+It will then wait 1 second before printing the message again.

 iiPrintText XWBuf,'FF,'09,'E3,'67,'FF